KLab/klab-messagebuses-unity/README.md

 While not silver bullets, message buses (or [event buses as *Lumberyard* calls them](https://docs.aws.amazon.com/lumberyard/latest/userguide/ebus-in-depth.html)) can be an effective mechanism for loosen up coupling between systems.
-*KLab Message Buses for Unity* provides a simple API for using buses in your *Unity* projects with low runtime overhead.
+*KLab Message Buses for Unity* provides a simple API for using buses in *Unity* with low runtime overhead.

 ## Message Buses

-Using a message bus basically consists of just 3 steps.
+Using a message bus basically consists of 3 steps.

 1. You declare a message bus
 1. You connect to it (and later disconnect from it)
 1. You send messages through the bus

 See below is a minimal example.
-(The example uses *Unity* components for handling connecting and sending, but you can also use message buses in 'pure' *C#* classes).
+(The example uses *Unity* components for handling connecting and sending, but you can also use message buses in pure *C#* classes).

 ```cs
 using KLab.MessageBuses;